WHY BUY KRATOM FROM US?

 Shortly after the conducted studies, on August 3, 1943, the government of Thailand passed the Kratom Act 2486, declaring the possession and sale of Kratom illegal.
 According to this law, the remaining trees had to be cut down as well.
 On January 29, 1993, Ministry of Health declared Mitragyna Speciosa a controlled narcotic drug under Section 30 (b) of the Narcotic Drugs and Psychotropic Substances Law in Myanmar.
 Followed by the ban in 1993, in 2003, Malaysia illegalized Mitragynine and in 2004 further extended it to the leaves of Mitragyna Speciosa.

-M. Speciosa leaves have been studied and found to have more than 40 chemical compounds that include a number of alkaloids such as mitragynine, 7-hydroxymitragynine, 7-hydroxy mitragynine, and mitragynine pseudoindoxyl to name a few.
+Mitragyna Speciosa leaves have been studied and found to have more than 40 chemical compounds that include a number of alkaloids such as mitragynine, 7-hydroxymitragynine, 7-hydroxy mitragynine, and mitragynine pseudoindoxyl to name a few.
 Other active chemicals run the gamut from Rauwolfia Serpentine (best known as Raubasine) to Yohimbe alkaloids such as corynanthidine.

 Kratom leaves have also been found to contain at least on alkaloid, rhynchophylline—a calcium channel block that also reduces NMDA-induced current.
-The amount of Mitragynine contained in the leaves of Kratom is dependent on a number of factors, including where the tree was grown.
+The amount of Mitragynine contained in the leaves is dependent on a number of factors, including where the tree was grown.
 For instance, when harvested from a tree grown in Southeast Asia, the levels tend to be higher when compared to trees grown elsewhere.
 Greenhouses tend to produce kratom leaves with the lowest amount of Mitragynine.
 It may even be non-existent.
 One recent analysis of the leaves, which involved testing them against chromatography-electrospray ionization mass spectrometry (LC-ESI-MS), found the levels of Mitragynine to range between 1 to 6% and 7-hydroxymitragynine at 0.01 to o.04%.
 Mitragynine has a chemical structure that includes a tryptamine nucleus.
 This chemical structure is responsible for the molecules observed in adrenergic systems.
 Some studies even found out that phenolic Methyl ether always tends to be at its strongest in analgesic paradigms.

 Mitragynine is very soluble in conventional organic solvents such as acetic acid, acetone, alcohols, diethyl ether, and chloroform, but insoluble in water.
 It tends to produce a fluorescent solution when dissolved.
 At five mmHg, Mitragynine will distill at 230 to 240 degrees Celsius, forming a white amorphous crystal that would melt at 102 to 106 degrees Celsius.
 The melting point of Mitragynine HCL acid is 243 degrees Celsius while picrate would melt 223 or 224 degrees Celsius and acetate at 142 degrees Celsius.
-Another well-known chemical compound in Kratom leaves is the 7-hydroxymitragynine.
-According to a series of recent studies, its potency level is 30-fold higher when compared to that of Mitragynine, which makes it the most active substance in Kratom.
-This puts mitragynine at the second place, even though previous studies always assumed Mitragynine as the main active chemical ingredient in Kratom.
+Another well-known chemical compound found in the leaves is the 7-hydroxymitragynine.
+According to a series of recent studies, its potency level is 30-fold higher when compared to that of Mitragynine, which makes it the most active substance in this plant.
+This puts mitragynine at the second place, even though previous studies always assumed Mitragynine as the main active chemical ingredient found.
 7-hydroxymitragynine has also been found to interact with three major opioid sites—Delta, Kappa, and Mu.
 But preferably, the chemical would bind itself to Mu receptors.
 The chemical synthesis of several Kratom alkaloids is far too complex to facilitate any form of economic production.
 Researchers, therefore, prefer to use Mitragynine as a chemical precursor to most of these chemicals.